An Introduction to Crystal Red Shrimp

 Always try to recreate the conditions your aquatic pets would be used to in the wild while you’re trying to design a tank for an aquatic pet.
 It means that they’d want exact living conditions in captivity.

-Crystal Red Shrimp only able to exist through the selective breeding of Bee Shrimp.
-Even they don’t have a natural habitat.
+Crystal Red Shrimp are only able to exist through the selective breeding of Bee Shrimp.
+Even though they don’t have a natural habitat.

-Here the waters here are slightly acidic and warm.
+Here, the waters are slightly acidic and warm.
 In these rivers and streams, the slight flow of water makes sure that there’s plenty of oxygen and pollutants are flushed away.

 The riverbed would be covered in debris and densely planted to act as a shelter as and when required.